GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-minimal/README.md

 ![Data Platform architecture overview](./images/diagram.png "Data Platform architecture overview")

-A demo [Airflow pipeline](demo/orchestrate_pyspark.py) is also part of this blueprint: it can be built and run on top of the foundational infrastructure to verify or test the setup quickly.
+A set of demo [Airflow pipelines](./demo/) are also part of this blueprint: they can be run on top of the foundational infrastructure to verify and test the setup.

 ## Design overview and choices